An Imperial Palace free event in Autumn

 Fujimi keep

 A great Imperial Palace free event is its autumn walk along Inui Street.
 It is a chance to enjoy Tokyo’s maple trees in the inner city.
 As usual, I was among the first to arrive.
-I was quite pleased to see that the number of people waiting to enter was minimal in 2023.
-And to top it off, the weather was very good.
-It would be a nice day walking along Inui Street.
-It was a day of enjoyable photography.
+I was pleased that the number of people waiting to enter was minimal in 2023.
+And to top it off, the weather was good.
+It was a nice day walking along Inui Street.
+I got some good photos.

 What is Inui Street?

 It is a street that lies between the Imperial Palace’s Sakashita and Inui Gates.
 That puts it on a southeast-to-northwest orientation.
 I guess it is about 750 meters long.
 It is also famous for cherry blossoms.
-Several palace landmarks are along it.
-They are:
+Several palace landmarks along it are:

 • Chowaden Hall